 combining text with integrated interactive visuals.
 We had the freedom to choose any topic we wanted, so I wanted to create a narrative about space that was more human-centric.

-I decided to investigate the namesakes of planetary and lunar features in our Solar System, and how they reflect our some of the values and biases of the people who named them.
+I decided to investigate the namesakes of planetary and lunar features in our Solar System, and how they reflect some of the values and biases of the people who named them.

 I compiled and hand-cleaned data from the United States Geological Survey's (USGS) Gazeteer of Planetary Nomenclature, which contains the names and descriptions of all named features on planets and moons in our Solar System.
-This narrative explores the genders, professions, and nationalities of the individuals who have been honored with namesakes in our Solar System, as well as general naming conventions as set by the Internaional Astronomical Union (IAU).
+This narrative explores the genders, professions, and nationalities of the individuals who have been honored with namesakes in our Solar System, as well as general naming conventions as set by the International Astronomical Union (IAU).

 I am currently part of a research team using the Hubble Space Telescope to determine distances to 103 low-luminosity dwarf galaxy candidates around 21 galaxies in the Local Volume.